Can a Daily Fish Oil Supplement Help Curb Symptoms of ADHD?

 You know that fish contains nutrients that help prevent heart disease and other serious ailments.
 Now evidence is mounting that these same omega-3 fatty acids also optimize brain function.
-Among other things, omega-3s boost the body’s synthesis of dopamine, the neurotransmitter that attention deficit disorder (ADHD) medications act to increase.
+Among other things, omega-3s boost the body’s synthesis of dopamine, the neurotransmitter that attention deficit disorder (ADHD or ADD) medications act to increase.

 So, could a daily fish oil capsule help curb the symptoms of ADHD?